fedyrahmatullah/fedyr.com/README.md

 ```

 Open [http://localhost:8000](http://localhost:8000) with your browser to see the result.
-Note: The php -S localhost:8000 command is meant for development purposes only and should not be used in a production environment.
+Note: The "php -S localhost:8000" command is meant for development purposes only and should not be used in a production environment.

 ## Project Structure

-The main content of the website is located in the public directory, which is served as the root of the project.
+The main content of the website is located in the "public" directory, which is served as the root of the project.
 Ensure that you navigate to this directory before running the PHP server.

 ## Troubleshooting